These frequently-asked questions offer information on making appointments and issues that faculty and students have raised with us.

 When scheduling a meeting with us, faculty and students often ask:

-Make an hour-long appointment through our online scheduler by booking two consecutive 30-minute slots.
-Bring any PowerPoint slide and content that you have completed.
+Make a team appointment the same way you'd make an individual one, on our online scheduler.
+Bring any PowerPoint slides and content that you have completed.
 Our peer tutors will offer you great feedback and speaking tips to help you bring your team together to deliver a polished, professional presentation.

-For those who can't make it to campus during tutoring hours, we also offer electronic commenting.
-Select "e-tutoring" on our online scheduling system, and attach your assignment.
-A peer tutor will comment on your work and return your paper to you within (time frame).
-But remember that to get maximum impact, we always encourage you to make an in-person appointment for the most productive session possible.
+Since we're all virtual, we have expanded hours to accommodate students in different time zones all over the globe.
+Or, if you need a few quick comments on a finished paper and don't need a face-to-face appointment, just select "e-tutoring" on our online scheduling system, and attach your assignment.
+A peer tutor will comment on your work and return your paper to you within 24 hours of your appointment.
+But remember that to get maximum impact, we always encourage you to make a face-to-face (even if on Zoom!) appointment for the most productive session possible.

 Graduate and undergraduate students often ask: